- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - Lightning Bruiser: She has a very quick-footed style with her fighting skills from real life granting her combat ability among the greatest.

-- Not So Different: From Jesus-kun himself.
+- Not So Different: From Jesus-kun himself, especially his pre-Character Development self.
 For all the time she spends jabbing at his ego, she's just as annoyingly boastful as he is.
 Luckily for herself, she's very good at kendo up to in-game.
 Unluckily for her, Jesus-kun himself makes her swallow her pride.

 - A Sinister Clue: While not exactly a villainess, she does antagonize Jesus-kun whenever given a chance and does wield her sword left-handed.
 However, just like Jesus-kun, she's ambidextrous, see below.